 In March 2020, the World Health Organization declared a global pandemic known as COVID-19.
 The expected implications on global commerce are expected to be far reaching.
-This has already had impact on the Company's exploration activities as mentioned above.
+This has already had some impact on the Company's exploration activities as mentioned above.
+However, mineral exploration activities have been allowed in the jurisdictions where the company operates, notably Quebec, Canada and Idaho, USA, and conditions/restrictions on such activities have been well defined.
+The Company is confident it can complete its exploration activities in compliance with all jurisdictional requirements.
+Part of this compliance and best practices includes an internal COVID-19 Management Plan with exploration activities adapted to comply (e.g. physical distancing, questionnaires).
+Management continues to closely evaluate the impact of COVID-19 on the Company's business.
 The duration and effect of the COVID-19 outbreak is unknown at this time and it is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company in future periods.
-The management is closely evaluating the impact of COVID-19 on the Company's business.
+However, based on the framework outlined in the current environment, the Company is confident it may operate safely to carry out its planned exploration activities in 2020.